 She is a former clogging program director at Studio K Dance Academy in Morganton, NC and now has created her own team this past year, Unity Cloggers.

 Morgan has won several national titles throughout the years.
 She is also the Overall 2020 Miss American Clogging Hall of Fame.

 Molly Lynn Smith

 Molly is excited to bust a move with the awesome students at TDS.
 She started dance at age three and has experienced so many aspects of it including musical theatre, hip hop (her personal favorite), jazz, contemporary, ballet and ballroom.
 She is currently continuing her education and currently dances with a several competition teams.
 In addition to her competitive dance, she loves assisting with choreography for shows and creating choreography.
 Some of her favorite performing roles were Jasmine in Aladdin, Babette in Beauty and the Beast and Sally in A Charlie Brown Christmas.
 Her other favorite pastimes are lake days, singing with her worship team at church and spending time with her family.
-Molly Lynn has a big heart for teaching, and she is especially looking forward to collaborating with her big sis Megan, who joined TDS last year.
+Molly Lynn has a big heart for teaching, and she is especially looking forward to collaborating with her big sis Megan.

 Samantha Cain is from Laurens, SC and is currently pursuing her Bachelor’s degree in Education at Piedmont Technical College, with plans to transfer to a four-year school with a minor in dance.

 She has been dancing since the age of 2 and has danced with TDS Dance Studios on the competitive team for 10 years.
 She performed with the International Ballet Academy for three years.
 She has also studied at the South Carolina Governor’s School for their 5-week summer Intensive for three years.
 Samantha is excited to share her love of all styles of dance to her students.